mmuratarat/mmuratarat.github.io/_pages/about.md

 </P>

-> It matters not how strait the gate, How charged with punishments the scroll, I am the master of my fate, I am the captain of my soul." - William Hernest Henley
+<blockquote> It matters not how strait the gate, How charged with punishments the scroll, I am the master of my fate, I am the captain of my soul." - William Hernest Henley</blockquote>